 Some of you may be thinking; “surely everyone knows what Turkish delight is!”
 Right?
 Well, yes you are right.
 Kind of.
 Most people do recognise “Turkish delight”, have an idea of what it is and can at the very least describe it along the lines of; “those little-sweet-fragrant-soft candy things from Narnia“.
-Often adding “I like the rose and lemon ones” to their vague description of the delightful candy having been acquainted already.
+Often adding “I like the rose and lemon Turkish delights” to their vague description of the delightful candy having been acquainted already.

 But let’s be honest, in our day and age of food awareness where we are constantly reminded of what exactly goes into the making of our foods and its journey to our plates, that’s not much of an accurate description.
 Nor does it do justice for the national treasure which has now almost become part of the Turkish identity outside of Turkey, synonymous with anything good to come out of Turkey.